ESPRI-Mod/nctime/docs/usage.rst

 ********************************

 By default, the configuration files are fetched or read from ``/esg/config/esgcet`` that is the usual configuration directory on ESGF nodes.
-If you're preparing your data outside of an ESGF node, you can submit another directory to fetch and read the configuration files.
+If you're checking your data outside of an ESGF node, you have to fetch those project-specific INI files from `GitHub <https://github.com/ESGF/config/tree/master/publisher-configs/ini>`_ using the `esgfetchini <http://esgf.github.io/esgf-prepare/fetchini.html>`_ command line from the `esgprep library <http://esgf.github.io/esgf-prepare>`_.
+Then you can submit another directory to read the configuration files.

 .. code-block:: bash

     $> nctime SUBCOMMAND -i /PATH/TO/CONFIG/

 .. note::
-    If not submitted it takes the $ESGINI environment variable.
+    If not submitted it takes the ``ESGINI`` environment variable.
 If not exists the usual datanode path is used (i.e., ``/esg/config/esgcet``)

 Use filters
 ***********